 What to Look for in a Potential Customer Success Specialist

 As a sales enablement professional or sales manager, you will likely help vet candidates for customer success specialist positions.
-An ideal customer success specialist’s resume would include attributes like:
+When choosing your CSS/CSM, look for evidence of some of the following:

-- Competence as a problem-solver.
 The title “customer success specialist” can give something of a false impression of the role.
 Life as a CSS is frequently fast-paced and deals with a lot of unforeseen circumstances.
 Particularly if your company likes to put custom packages together for new customers, your customer success specialist will be the frontline support for your clients’ teething troubles.
-Malfunctioning portals, incomplete download packages, missing features — they’re all bound to happen to one client or another, and your customer success specialist needs to know how to deal with these issues.
+Malfunctioning portals, incomplete download packages, missing features — they’re all bound to happen to one client or another.
+Your customer success specialist needs to know how to deal with these issues.

-- Strong presentation skills.
 Although they don’t necessarily have the word “representative” in their name, customer success specialists are, in many ways, the most representative members of your sales organization.
 They need to be able to devise and deliver effective, logical training sessions.
-They need to make sure all instructional packs, PDFs, and tutorial decks they send out are well-structured and on-brand.
-Good presentation is a game of inches, but the inches add up fast.
+They need to make sure all the instructional packs, PDFs, and tutorial decks they send out are well-structured and on-brand.
+A good presentation is a game of inches, but the inches add up fast.

 Why a Customer Success Specialist Is Fundamental to a SaaS Sales Organization

-SaaS sales are, after all, about relationships.
-Not only are they about building relationships; they’re about relationship maintenance, too.
+SaaS sales are, after all, about relationships: building them and maintaining them.
 The customer success specialist takes on this task as a separate discipline.
-Not only does this free your already time-strapped sales reps to focus on selling, but it also allows your customer success specialist to take a 360-degree approach to client retention.
+Not only does this enable your already time-strapped sales reps to focus on selling, but it also allows your customer success specialist to take a 360-degree approach to client retention.
 Training, frontline tech support, upsell outreach, informal check-ins, and survey building — your customer success specialist is in charge of it all.

-The presence of a customer success specialist also enables a more direct understanding between your internal teams and your customer’s pain points.
+The presence of a customer success specialist also enables a more direct understanding between your internal team members and your customer’s pain points.
 Your SDRs and sales reps will have an informal or partial understanding of pain points from their own time with this new customer.
-However, the customer success specialist has a front-row seat for how these pain points manifest day-to-day with your customer and how your product solves those problems.
+However, the customer success specialist has a front-row seat for how these pain points manifest day-to-day with your customer and how your product solves (or does not solve) those problems.
 Your specialist can then communicate insights from this first-person experience to other teams (like sales, product, tech, marketing, etc.).

 Feeding back the right information from onboarding to your product/tech team can, with the right solution, lead to better product outcomes.